-13.1 .
-Staff are encouraged to reach out to these contacts for guidance, support, or to report concerns related to domestic abuse.
+14.2 Staff are encouraged to reach out to these contacts for guidance, support, or to report concerns related to domestic abuse.

-13.2 .
-Policy Statement and Legal Framework

-13.3 This policy is informed by the Domestic Abuse Act 2021, Keeping Children Safe in Education (KCSIE) statutory guidance, the Health and Safety at Work Act 1974, and the Equality Act 2010.
-These legal frameworks underpin the school’s duty to safeguard staff and pupils, promote equality, and ensure a safe working environment.

-13.4 Impact on Pupils
+15. Impact on Pupils

-13.5 Staff affected by domestic abuse may have children attending the school or within the Local Community.
-This policy recognises the potential safeguarding implications for pupils and commits to working with safeguarding teams to ensure appropriate support and intervention.
+Staff affected by domestic abuse may have children attending the School or within the Local Community.
+This Policy recognises the potential safeguarding implications for pupils and commits to working with safeguarding teams to ensure appropriate support and intervention.

-13.6 Confidentiality and Data Protection
+16. Confidentiality and Data Protection

-13.7 All disclosures of domestic abuse will be handled in accordance with GDPR and data protection legislation.
-Records will be stored securely, access will be restricted to designated safeguarding and HR personnel, and retention periods will comply with school data policies.
+All disclosures of domestic abuse will be handled in accordance with GDPR and Data Protection legislation.
+Records will be stored securely, access will be restricted to designated safeguarding and HR personnel, and retention periods will comply with School data policies.

-13.8 Monitoring and Review
+17. Monitoring and Review

-13.9 This policy will be monitored through anonymous staff surveys, incident reporting trends, and feedback from safeguarding leads.
-It will be reviewed annually or in response to legislative changes by HR and the Designated Safeguarding Lead in consultation with school governors.
+This Policy will be monitored through anonymous staff surveys, incident reporting trends, and feedback from safeguarding leads.
+It will be reviewed annually or in response to legislative changes by HR and the Designated Safeguarding Lead in consultation with School Governors.

-13.10 Appendices

-13.11 Appendix A: Reporting and Response Flowchart – A visual guide outlining steps for staff to report domestic abuse and how managers should respond.

-13.12 Appendix B: Disclosure Recording Template – A standardised form for documenting disclosures and actions taken.

-13.13 Appendix C: Support Pathways Summary – A quick reference guide listing internal and external support services available to staff.

-2. Appendix A: Reporting and Response Flowchart
+Appendix A: Reporting and Response Flowchart